-HITACHI has announced the decision to suspend indefinitely its UK nuclear power station construction project, located in Wylfa Newydd, Anglesey, Wales.
+HITACHI has announced the decision to suspend indefinitely its UK nuclear power station construction project Wylfa Newydd, on the Isle of Anglesey, Wales.
 Experts have warned that this could lead to a UK energy crisis.

 The company also announced that it would suspend its other nuclear UK-based project in Oldbury.
 Construction was to begin after Wylfa was completed.